 Later, the unhurried motions of camp cooking proceeded by the red gleam of their headlamps.
 As the pot bubbled, Carmel’s arm took aim at the firmament, where there were tiny dots of light moving in unerring lines.
 “Look, you can see satellites!”

 “Whoa,” Jules murmured.
 “I’ve never noticed them before.”

 They seemed exactly like stars but traced the sky at a constant speed, like planes with extinguished aviation signals.
 Sometimes there were a few satellites in one region, and as Jules and Carmel watched, two of them met head on — only to continue in their paths, their different orbits revealed.

 Jules felt vanishingly small.
 The sensation was abrupt, like the dive she’d taken into icy seawater an hour earlier; similar, too, in the eventual suffusion of uncertain warmth, as if she’d never become truly acclimatised and may need to abandon the attempt at any moment.
 She struggled in silence with her emotions.
 They were a curious mix: part dread — the whiff of dystopia, where even this beach hideaway could be surveilled; part nostalgia — for what, exactly?
 An imaginary, simpler past?
 Or the present, this moment soon to pass?

 She changed tack; tried to marvel at the structure of a network underlying modern society laid bare, the scale of human ingenuity and ambition, but instead, Jules was flooded with despair.
 This, in the end, was all it took for her to shiver with insignificance: the glint of metal from a distance.

 Suddenly, she laughed, taking Carmel aback.
-“What’s so funny?”
+“What’s funny?”

 “Just…” Jules waved her hand.
-“All this chafing against the strictures of the pandemic, but we’re still trapped on this rock.”
+“All this chafing against the strictures of the pandemic, and yet, we’re forever trapped on this rock.”